Stuart Nash: 2014–current: Return to Parliament

+2023 ministerial indiscretions and resignation

 In mid–March 2023, Nash resigned as Minister of Police following revelations he asked the Police Commissioner Andrew Coster to appeal a decision Nash felt was too light, a breach of the expectation that the Government remains neutral in regards to operational Police matters.
-On 16 March, Nash faced further calls from the opposition National and ACT parties to resign from his remaining portfolios after revelations that the Attorney-General David Parker had reprimanded Nash for making remarks during a 2020 Newstalk ZB interview calling for murder suspect Eli Epiha to be imprisoned for his actions during the shooting of Matthew Hunt.
+On 16 March, Nash faced further calls from the opposition National and ACT parties to resign from his remaining portfolios after revelations that the Attorney-General David Parker had reprimanded Nash for making remarks during a 2020 Newstalk ZB interview calling for murder suspect Eli Epiha to be imprisoned for his actions during the murder of Matthew Hunt.
 At the time, Epiha was facing trial and had not yet been convicted for murdering Hunt.
 Nash subsequently admitted to a third incident of misconduct where he contacted the Ministry of Business, Innovation and Employment (MBIE) to advocate for a migrant health professional in Napier in September 2022.
 In response, Hipkins demoted Nash to the bottom of the Cabinet rankings as a "final warning" but declined to strip him of his remaining cabinet portfolios.

+On 28 March it was revealed that in 2020 Nash emailed two of his donors, who were commercial property owners, about a commercial rent relief policy Cabinet was discussing.
+The Cabinet Manual, part of New Zealand's unwritten constitution, sets out that "discussion at Cabinet and Cabinet committee meetings is informal and confidential", and that any proposals “likely to be considered at forthcoming meetings, outside Cabinet-approved consultation procedures” are not allowed to be disclosed.
+In the email, Nash expressed his view that "I am as annoyed (and surprised) about the final outcome of the ‘commercial rent relief package’ as you are".
+Prime Minister Chris Hipkins advised the Governor General to strip Nash of his ministerial portfolios the same day.